CiNA Explorer - NAACCR Cancer Statistics

 5-year Survival

-5-year relative survival rates show the estimated percentage of patients who would be expected to survive the effects of their cancer five years or more after cancer diagnosis.
+5-year relative survival shows the estimated percentage of patients who would be expected to survive the effects of their cancer five years or more after cancer diagnosis.
 It excludes the risk of dying from other.
 Patients diagnosed over a seven year period are included to allow enough follow-up time for an accurate measure of 5-year survival.

 Prevalence